Chinese culture: Food culture

 Photo showing serving chopsticks (gongkuai) on the far right, personal chopsticks (putongkuai) in the middle, and a spoon.
 Serving chopsticks are usually more ornate than the personal ones.

 Imperial, royal and noble preference played a role in the changes in Chinese cuisines over time.
 Because of imperial expansion and trading, ingredients and cooking techniques from other cultures were integrated into Chinese cuisines over time.
 The overwhelmingly large variety of Chinese cuisine comes mainly from the practice of the dynastic periods, when emperors would host banquets with over 100 dishes per meal.
 A countless number of imperial kitchen staff and concubines were involved in the food preparation process.
 Over time, many dishes became part of the everyday citizen's cuisine.
 Some of the highest quality restaurants with recipes close to the dynastic periods include Fangshan restaurant in Beihai Park Beijing and the Oriole Pavilion.
 Arguably all branches of Hong Kong eastern style are in some ways rooted from the original dynastic cuisines.

 Manhan Quanxi, literally Manchu Han Imperial Feast was one of the grandest meals ever documented in Chinese cuisine.
 It consisted of at least 108 unique dishes from the Manchu and Han Chinese culture during the Qing dynasty, and it is only reserved and intended for the emperors.
 The meal was held for three whole days, across six banquets.
 The culinary skills consisted of cooking methods from all over Imperial China.
 When the Manchus conquered China and founded the Qing dynasty, the Manchu and Han Chinese peoples struggled for power.
 The Kangxi Emperor wanted to resolve the disputes so he held a banquet during his 66th birthday celebrations.
 The banquet consisted of Manchu and Han dishes, with officials from both ethnic groups attending the banquet together.
 After the Wuchang Uprising, common people learned about the imperial banquet.
 The original meal was served in the Forbidden City in Beijing.

 Major subcultures

 Chinese culture consists of many subcultures.
-In China, the cultural difference between adjacent provinces (and, in some cases, adjacent counties within the same province) can often be as big as than that between adjacent European nations.
+In China, the cultural difference between adjacent provinces (and, in some cases, adjacent counties within the same province) can often be as big as that between adjacent European nations.
 Thus, the concept of Han Chinese subgroups (漢族民系/汉族民系, literally "Han ethnic lineage") was born, used for classifying these subgroups within the greater Han ethnicity.
 These subgroups are, as a general rule, classified based on linguistic differences.

 Using this linguistic classification, some of the well-known subcultures within China include: